ArupMathura/ArupMathura/README.md

 - :man_student: I am a final year student of MCA (Master of computer Applications) at Haldia Institute of technology from IN.I'm an open-source enthusiast, a learner and I'm deeply passionate about software development & innovation.
 I believe in the power of community.

-- :technologist: I am passionate about web development, Machine Learning, Mobile Development and I enjoy learning new things.
+- :technologist: I am passionate about web development, Machine Learning, Django Development and I enjoy learning new things.

 - ❤️ I love open source.
 And Currently I am learning about how to comtribute in open source.